 Trading Partner Portal: Czech Republic

-In 2020, the US exported $2.98 billion of goods to the Czech Republic.
-43.4% of those goods were computer and electronic products, with a total of $1.2 billion.
-The following top exports were non-electrical machinery, with a total of $477 million and transportation equipment, valuing $319.6 million.
-The United States imported $5.5 billion of goods from the Czech Republic in 2020.
-For the second year in a row, the top import was computer and electronic products, which made up 24.2% of the total.
-The second top import was non-electrical machinery, which made up 12.7% of the total.
-These were followed closely by transportation equipment which made up 12.3% of total imports and chemicals which made up 9%.
+In 2021, the US exported $3.66 billion of goods to the Czech Republic.
+The top export was computer and electronic products, with a total of $1.7 billion.
+The following top exports were non-electrical machinery, with a total of $553 million and transportation equipment, valuing $338 million.
+The United States imported $6.36 billion of goods from the Czech Republic in 2021.
+For the second year in a row, the top import was computer and electronic products, which made up $1.3 billion of the total.
+The second top import was non-electrical machinery, which made up $886 million of the total.
+These were followed closely by transportation equipment, fabricated metals, and electrical equipment.
 US Department of Commerce

 Czech Republic- California Trade

 California is one of the largest state exporter of goods to the Czech Republic in the United States, only second to Texas.
-In 2020, California exported $420 million of goods to the Czech Republic.
-Computer and electronic products composed 40.6% of goods exported from California to the Czech Republic and had a value of approximately $171 million.
-The second leading export from California was non-electrical machinery with a total of $109.3 million.
-In the US, California is also the fifth largest importer of Czech goods and products.
-California imported $297 million worth of goods from the Czech Republic in 2020, just over 29.2% of which were computer and electronic products, valuing $86.6 million.
-Other leading imports from the Czech Republic into California were plastics and rubber products, electrical equipment, and reimports.
+In 2021, California exported $402 million of goods to the Czech Republic.
+Computer and electronic products composed $171 million of goods exported from California to the Czech Republic.
+The second leading export from California was non-electrical machinery with a total of $128 million.
+In the US, California is also the sixth largest importer of Czech goods and products.
+California imported $320 million worth of goods from the Czech Republic in 2021, just over $75 of which were computer and electronic products.
+Other leading imports from the Czech Republic into California were transportation equipment, reimports, plastics and rubber products, and electrical equipment.
 US Department of Commerce

 Trade Agreements and Issues